 Too distant in their lofty perches to be seen clearly from below, an up-close look reveals layered patterns one would expect from any textile – but an even closer examination shows the individual beetles that make up this sea of ceiling green.

-It too the artist months and dozens of assistants to glue each and every beetle in place, and one can just imagine people passing through the space, seeing the amazing ornate furnishings and fixtures, and simply assuming that such a classic high-end ceiling must be inlaid with rare rocks or precious gems.
+It too the artist months and dozens of assistants to glue each and every beetle in place at the Royal Palace in Brussels, and one can just imagine people passing through the space, seeing the amazing ornate furnishings and fixtures, and simply assuming that such a classic high-end ceiling must be inlaid with rare rocks or precious gems.
 Surprise!